Table of Contents

 Essential Features to Consider in a Reliable Device

-The equipment should provide sufficient power irradiance to allow the light to penetrate deep enough into the tissues to provide therapeutic benefits.
+Adequate Power Irradiance: The equipment should provide sufficient power irradiance to allow deep penetration.

 Total Spectrum Devices: Targeted Red Light Therapy for Bladder Health